Entrepreneurs Can Use the HUB Zone in Urban Core Areas

 To learn about the rules for this program, you go to the official HUB zone site.
 They also have procurement offices in major cities.

 The four authors of this site are split on this one.
-Two report that the HUB zone concept is working well in their cities, and the other two say that it is underutilized in their particular region.
+Two report that the HUBZone incentive is working well in their cities, and the other two say that it is underutilized in their particular region.

 Copyright 2010-2018, by Nancy Thompson,